BoominJim121/PubFinderGeneral/README.md

 The project is a simple API that reads in a CSV file and out puts a custom formatted object list.
 The FE is a simple React FE whcih currently just adds the pubs to a list of display cards and shows the Name, the review Except and a button for more info.

-Both projects are hosted in Docker containers, that shoudl beable to talk to each other.
+Both projects are hosted in Docker containers.

 To install download the solution onto a machine with docker installed and run the following